|MAIN :: RESEARCH :: PUBLICATIONS|

 [J2] I. Shomorony and A. S. Avestimehr, "Worst-Case Additive Noise in Wireless Networks", IEEE Transactions on Information Theory, Vol 59, No 6, June 2013.

 [J3] I. Shomorony, R. Etkin, F. Parvaresh and A. S. Avestimehr, "Diamond Networks with Bursty Traffic: Bounds on the Minimum Energy-Per-Bit", IEEE Transactions on Information Theory, Vol 60, No 1, January 2014.

 [J4] H. Asnani, I. Shomorony, A. S. Avestimehr and T. Weissman, "Network Compression: Worst-Case Analysis", submitted to IEEE Transactions on Information Theory.

 [J5] R. Etkin, F. Parvaresh, I. Shomorony and A. S. Avestimehr, "On Min-Cut Algorithms for Half-Duplex Relay Networks", submitted to IEEE Transactions on Information Theory.

-[J6] I. Shomorony and A. S. Avestimehr, "Degrees of Freedom of Two-Hop Wireless Networks: Everyone Gets the Entire Cake", to appear in IEEE Transactions on Information Theory.
+[J6] I. Shomorony and A. S. Avestimehr, "Degrees of Freedom of Two-Hop Wireless Networks: Everyone Gets the Entire Cake", IEEE Transactions on Information Theory, Vol 60, No 5, May 2014.

 [C1] I. Shomorony and A. S. Avestimehr, "Sum Degrees-of-Freedom of Two-Unicast Wireless Networks", ISIT 2011.
 (Student Paper Award Finalist)